TJU-DRL-LAB/AI-Optimizer/self-supervised-rl/README.md

 ## TODO
+- [ ] Found mistakes in uploading code files due to Github's prevention of manually uploading empty files, e.g., __init__.py .
+This will be addressed by uploading through sub-module soon

-- [ ] Update the README files for each branch
+- [x] Update the README files for each branch

 ## Liscense